How to Build Muscle- The Renegade Guide to Getting Bigger & Stronger

 - Not using extreme levels of psyche on every set

 - Getting 8-9 hours of sleep per day

-- Doing at least 20 minutes of mobility work per day
+- Doing at least 15-20 minutes of mobility and self myofascial release work per day

-- Doing some low intensity conditioning and/or restorative yoga on off days
+- Doing some low intensity conditioning and/or restorative work on off days

 - Taking contrast baths and showers

 - Getting a massage once a month or as often as you can afford to